-This is a research-oriented course.
-Therefore, most of the grade will be based on a research presentation and a 3-page research report to be submitted at the end of the semester.
-Students are expected to work on the project on their own (i.e., group size of 1) with guidance from the instructor.
+The assignments are listed below.
+Instead of final, there will be a research presentation and a research report to be submitted at the end of the semester.
+The students can form groups of at most 2 for their research projects.
 Students are encouraged to start the project as early as possible in the semester and frequently consult with the instructor in office hours or on Piazza.
-There is also one midterm and one paper presentation, each worth 25 percent of your grade.
+There are also two midterms, five homeworks, and a scribe assignment for each student.

 Date : Project presentations start 11/11.
 Exact presentation date for each student will be determined later in the semester based on the enrollment.

-Format : A 30-minute presentation outlining the research contribution to be submitted as a project report.
+Format : A 15-minute presentation outlining the research contribution to be submitted as a project report.

 This will be an important feedback from the instructor and the other students which should be taken